MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 ## MAM managed applications

 ### Overview
-MAM allows apps to be managed by Intune without the need for the device to be enrolled in Intune MDM.
 MAM works for both enrolled and unenrolled devices.
 The Company Portal is still required to be installed on the device, but the user does not need to sign into the Company Portal and enroll the device.

 > [!NOTE]
 > All apps are required to be MAM managed.